 - Toll-free calls – Any phone number that begins with 1-800, 1-866, 1-877 or 1-888 are toll-free.
 You will not be charged when you use a toll-free number.
 Dial all the digits when making the call.

 - Automatic answering service – Many establishments use automated answering systems when receiving calls.
 These recorded messages give you instructions on how to get information or reach the appropriate person.
 Listen carefully and follow what is instructed.
 It may give you options which you can select by pressing a number or symbols like the pound (#) or star (*) key.
 You may also leave a message if the person you need is not available.
 You will be asked to leave your name, number and a short message which you can record after a beeping sound.

 Types of telephone service

-When getting a plan, you may be asked for identification and proof of employment.
+You may be asked for identification and proof of employment.
 They can also request for a credit check.
 If you don’t have a job or credit history yet, inform them that you are a new immigrant.
-Companies usually offer plans that will fit your circumstances.
+Companies usually offer special plans or bundles that will fit your needs.

 Shopping for plans

 It is important to know your needs and priorities to be able to get the most cost-effective telephone plan.
-There are so many kinds of services and combinations of these services available in the market today.
-It can get confusing especially for mobile phone plans.
-They offer limited minutes or unlimited calls, limited or unlimited data (for internet-enabled phones or smart phones), province-wide or country-wide calls, roaming services (if you need to use your phone when in another country) and others.
-Take time to compare plans and ask your friends who have been here for a while for recommendations before you commit to a plan.
+There are so many kinds of services and combinations of these services in the market today.
+It can get confusing!
+They may offer limited minutes or unlimited calls, limited or unlimited data (for internet-enabled phones or smartphones), province-wide or country-wide calls, roaming services (if you need to use your phone when in another country) and others.
+Take time to compare plans and ask your friends who have been here for a while for recommendations before you commit.
 Read Cellphones in the Canadian Consumer Handbook to guide you in making your decision.

 Sources: Welcome to Canada, what you should know, IRCC (CIC); and Canadian Consumer Handbook.
 Accessed November 15, 2018.